jadijadi/lpic1book/content/1043_control_mounting_and_unmounting_of_filesystems.md

 ## Systemd mount units

 When using systemd, a unit configuration file whose name ends in ".mount" encodes information about a file system mount point controlled and supervised by systemd.
-You can